malladisiddu/AWS-ThreatLab/README.md

 ## Overview

-The AWS Threat Simulation Framework is designed for defensive security teams to validate their detection capabilities by simulating realistic attack scenarios across AWS services.
+AWS-ThreatLab is designed for defensive security teams to validate their detection capabilities by simulating realistic attack scenarios across AWS services.

 ### Key Features